Rust-Simply/iriss-scripts/src/scripts/iriss-02.md

 When an `&str` is no longer needed, the reference is cleaned up, but the data still exists.

-When a `String` is no longer needed, not only is the reference cleaned up, but memory is returned to the operating systems control, freeing it up for something else to use.
+When a `String` is no longer needed, not only is the reference cleaned up, but memory where the string data was sored is also returned to the operating systems control, freeing it up for something else to use.

 It's important to note though that `&str` and `String` are different types.